 The Best AAT Lawyers Australia has to offer

 Our Visa Services

-We are not merely migration agents but a law firm comprised with LAWYERS for immigration.
+We are not merely migration agents but a law firm comprising the best immigration lawyers Melbourne has.
 Our Principal Lawyer, James Bae, represented the Australian Governments as a legal adviser, and has the insightful understanding of accounting and business.

 Some matters require diverse expertise.
 For example, judicial reviews require barristers and counsels whereas business and investment visas require accountants and business brokers.
 In certain cases of protection visas, we may need journalists to shed light for coverage.
 We have the networks to accomplish the results that you deserve.